minrui13/NUSMU_TikTok/README.md

 * **Defence in depth:** Abilities, threat scoring, approval, redaction, and audit logging work together.

 # Limitations
 * The ability catalogue is predefined.
 Users can manage existing abilities but cannot create arbitrary custom abilities.
 * Prompt classification and threat detection are heuristic and may produce false positives or false negatives.
 * A prompt classifier cannot guarantee that it predicts every action an Agent may perform.
 * Human approval is simplified and does not yet include detailed approval roles, expiry rules, escalation policies, or delegated approval authority.
 * Approval is handled at the Run level rather than through a full enterprise approval workflow.
-* The current identity system is lightweight and does not represent production-grade authentication.
+* The current identity system is lightweight and does not represent production-grade authentication. (just have a dummy userId right now)
-* Frontend controls are not treated as a security boundary; enforcement occurs in the backend.
 * Audit events are stored in a local JSON store and are not immutable, tamper-proof, or designed for high-volume production workloads.
 * The audit table only displays events produced by the implemented middleware and may not capture every internal operation performed by the runtime.
 * Notifications and audit updates use polling, so the interface may have a short delay before showing new events.